James Gordon Bennett Sr.

-James Gordon Bennett Sr. (September 1, 1795 – June 1, 1872) was a Scottish-born American businessman who was the founder, editor and publisher of the New York Herald and a major figure in the history of American newspapers.
+James Gordon Bennett Sr. (September 1, 1795 – June 1, 1872) was a British-born American businessman who was the founder, editor and publisher of the New York Herald and a major figure in the history of American newspapers.

 Early life

-Bennett was born to a prosperous Roman Catholic family in Newmill, Banffshire, Scotland.
+Bennett was born to a prosperous Christian Roman Catholic family in Buckie, Banffshire, Scotland.
 At age 15, Bennett entered the Roman Catholic seminary in Blairs, Aberdeenshire, where he remained for four years.
 After leaving the seminary, he read voraciously on his own and traveled throughout Scotland.

 In 1819, he joined a friend who was sailing to North America.
-After four weeks they landed in Halifax, Nova Scotia, where Bennett briefly worked as a schoolmaster till he had enough money to sail south to Portland, Maine, where he again taught school in the village of Addison, moving on to Boston, Massachusetts by New Year's Day, 1820.
+After four weeks they landed in Halifax, Nova Scotia, where Bennett briefly worked as a schoolmaster till he had enough money to sail south to Portland, Maine, where he again taught a school in the village of Addison, later moving on to Boston, Massachusetts, by New Year's Day, 1820.

-He worked in New England as a proofreader and bookseller before the Charleston Courier in Charleston, South Carolina hired him to translate Spanish language news reports, so he briefly relocated to the South.
+He worked in New England as a proofreader and bookseller before the Charleston Courier in Charleston, South Carolina, hired him to translate Spanish language news reports, so he briefly relocated to the South.
 He moved back north to New York City in 1823, where he worked first as a freelance paper writer and, then, assistant editor of the New York Courier and Enquirer, one of the oldest newspapers in the city.